 An eyewitness also relayed that an officer at the scene stated that, because the toddler was secured in the correct type of car seat, he likely avoided more serious injuries.

 While it has not yet been confirmed if this accident was caused by road rage, we know that angry, retaliatory behavior while behind the wheel can be dangerous.
 Road rage increases the likelihood of an accident, similar to reckless driving, distracted driving, speeding and drowsy driving.

 If you have been injured in any of these types of car accidents, contact the Sacramento car accident lawyers at The Arnold Law Firm for a free consultation.
-If you are entitled to compensation for your medical expenses, pain and suffering, or other bills, we will work to help you get the maximum compensation.
+If you are entitled to compensation for your medical expenses, pain and suffering, or other bills, a personal injury attorney from our firm will work to help you get the maximum compensation.